clemente-lab/clemente-lab.github.com/openings.md

 We are looking for post-docs and graduate students interested in joining our lab.
-If you would like to find out more about our work or have ideas you would like to discuss with us, drop us a line at <clemente.lab@gmail.com>.
+If you would like to find out more about our work or have ideas you would like to discuss with us, feel free to drop us a line!